Core faculty are listed below. CID is also affiliated with more than 50 faculty members from six Harvard schools.

 Rema Hanna is the Jeffrey Cheah Professor of South East Asia Studies and a Co-Director of the Evidence for Policy Design (EPoD) program at the Center for International Development, Harvard University.
 In addition, she’s the Scientific Director for South East Asia at the Abdul Latif Jameel Poverty Action Lab (J-PAL), a Research Associate with the National Bureau of Economic Research (NBER), an affiliate of the Bureau for Research and Economic Analysis of Development (BREAD), and a faculty affiliate at the Harvard Center for Population and Development Studies.
 Professor Hanna is particularly interested in understanding how to make government services “work” for the poor in developing countries.
 She has worked on large-scale field projects with governments and non-profits to understand how to improve safety net systems, reduce bureaucratic absenteeism and reduce corruption.
 Given the threats to the poor from poor environmental quality, she’s also particularly interested in understanding how developing countries can regulate air pollution and the effectiveness of programs to improve indoor air quality.
 Her work has been featured in top economics journals (e.g. American Economic Review, Quarterly Journal of Economics, Journal of Political Economy) and numerous media outlets.
 She holds a Ph.D. in Economics from MIT and a B.S. in Public Policy from Cornell University.
 Prior to joining the Kennedy School, she was a faculty member at New York University.
 [Email]

-Matt Andrews is co-founder of the Building State Capability program at the Center for International Development.
+Matt Andrews is the Edward S. Mason Senior Lecturer in International Development and Director of the Building State Capability (BSC) program at the Center for International Development.
 His research focuses on public sector reform, particularly budgeting and financial management reform, and participatory governance in developing and transitional governments.
 Recent articles focus on forging a theoretical understanding of the nontechnical factors influencing success in reform processes.
 Specific emphasis lies on the informal institutional context of reform, as well as leadership structures within government-wide networks.
 This research developed out of his work in the provincial government of Kwa-Zulu Natal in South Africa and more recently from his tenure as a Public Sector Specialist working in the Europe and Central Asia Region of the World Bank.
 He brings this experience to courses on public management and development.
 He holds a BCom (Hons) degree from the University of Natal, Durban (South Africa), an MSc from the University of London, and a PhD in Public Administration from the Maxwell School, Syracuse University.
 [Email]

 Filipe R. Campante is Associate Professor of Public Policy at Harvard Kennedy School.
 He is interested in political economy, with special emphasis on understanding the constraints that are faced by politicians and governments beyond elections and formal "checks and balances," as well as the evolution and impact of cultural traits.
 His research has focused on topics such as the spatial distribution of population, the media, political protest and conflict, lobbying and campaign contributions, and religion.
 His work has appeared in leading academic journals such as the American Economic Review, the Quarterly Journal of Economics, the Journal of Economic Perspectives, among others.
 It has also received mentions in the New York Times, NPR, Washington Post, The Economist, Boston Globe, among others.
 Born and raised in Rio de Janeiro, Brazil, he holds a PhD from Harvard University, an MA from the Pontifical Catholic University of Rio de Janeiro, and a BA from the Federal University of Rio de Janeiro, all in economics.
 [Email]